Home Compare GFS vs TIT.MI

 GLOBALFOUNDRIES vs Telecom Italia S.p.A.: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with GLOBALFOUNDRIES carrying a narrow edge on growth.
-Telecom Italia S.p.A still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
+Telecom Italia S.p.A holds the cleaner structural position, with growth as the main driver and valuation adding further support.
+GLOBALFOUNDRIES still leads on profitability and valuation, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (GFS: Nasdaq 100, TIT.MI: STOXX 600).